wp-plugins/wp-review-bank/readme.txt

 Just install it and follow the simple configuration instructions to place it in your desired location.

-***August 18, 2014: We're happy to announce that WP Review Bank reached 250+ plugin downloads in only 1 week.
-We frequently receive positive feedback from people using our WP Review Bank Plugin for WordPress.
-Thanks so much for your support!***

 ###IMPORTANT: If you think you found a bug in WP Review Bank or have any problem or question concerning WP Review Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 ### Key Features :